lacework/extensible-reporting/README.md

 ### Option 2:

-This option involves running the `generate_report.py` command directly in this repo but has a few prerequisities.
+This option involves running the `generate_report.py` command directly in this repo but has a few prerequisites.

 To run the python directly you will need